Power Equals Opportunity

 Since the dawn of the electric age, a great divide has widened between those with access to power and those without.
 In 1930s America, just 10% of rural households in the U.S. were electrified.
 The federal government helped fund a massive, decades-long effort to bring electricity to the countryside that American cities enjoyed.
 That pathway to prosperity has become even more vital in the age of globalized commerce and the internet.
 Societies locked out of the energy economy are simply unable to rise out of poverty.
 In much of the world, regions or countries suffering from extreme poverty almost always suffer as well from a lack of steady power.
 We cannot remedy the one without pushing as well to remedy the other.

-At The Rockefeller Foundation we aim to dramatically accelerate the pace of electrification by leveraging the full potential that decentralized renewable energy offers to the world’s poorest populations.
+At The Rockefeller Foundation we aim to dramatically accelerate the pace of electrification by leveraging the full potential of decentralized renewable energy by investing in climate-smart energy systems to empower and protect the world’s poorest and most vulnerable populations.

 Our Work and Impact

-We are working to connect the unconnected, grow energy consumption and build the resilient, low-carbon energy system of the future – because power builds livelihoods, grows income, improves health outcomes, and empowers communities.
+We are working to connect the unconnected, grow renewable energy consumption and build the resilient, low-carbon energy system of the future – because clean power builds livelihoods, grows income, improves health outcomes, empowers communities and is a crucial step in tackling climate change.

 Powering a Green and Equitable Recovery